iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 $$

 and it's not hard to see that to assert decreasing objective, the multiplier on the RHS for the norm will have to be strictly less than zero, meaning that $L^{-1} > \beta$.
 The larger the Lipschitz constant, the more careful we have to be about the step size $\beta$.

 ---
-### **Convergence**

-When the conditions for function $g, h$ are properly satisfies, and proximal gradient is easy to compute using some methods, then the convergence rate of the gradient is $\mathcal (1/\sqrt{k})$, and the objective decrease is of value $\mathcal (1/k)$, where $k$ is just the iteration.
-The proof involves theories about averaged monotone operator, which will come in a later date.

-#TODO:fill this up with theories for monotone operator, and prove cite the prove for convergence rate here.

----
 ### **Formulation of Proximal Gradient Descend**